AndrewRCalderon/story-title-vi/analysis/README.md

 - Explain how to run the automated tests for this system.

-## Deployment

-- Add additional notes about how to deploy this on a live system.

-## Built With

-- List of any major frameworks used in the project.

-## Contributing

-- Details on how to contribute to the project, the process for submitting pull requests.

-## Versioning

-- Information about the versioning methodology used.

 ## Authors

 - List of contributors who participated in this project.

-## License

-- Information about the license.

 ## Acknowledgments